-Galapagos Islands: A Paradise on earth.
+Galapagos Islands: A Paradise on earth

+The Galapagos Information about the most visited islands you will find here.
 Follow into the footsteps of Charles Darwin and go island hopping or take a Galapagos cruise on perhaps the most beautiful and diverse island group in the world: the Galapagos Islands.

 1000 kilometers west of South American, Ecuador, this archipelago is a paradise for nature lovers.
 The literal translation of Islas Galápagos is “Turtle Islands”.